 Cafe Gallery is the other main gay club in Tbilisi, referred locally as just, “Gallery”.
 The main area has a live DJ pumping out techno and house tunes.
 Out the back is a friendly bar and chill out area for smokers.
 We personally didn't love Cafe Gallery – it's a tight space and the drinks are unnecessarily expensive compared to every other bar/club we visited in the city.
 But as we said, it's a handy alternative to Horoom Nights if you weren't let in.
 Located at 48 Rustaveli Avenue Cafe Gallery is open daily until around 3/4am.

-Khidi is a club that strongly promotes a message of tolerance and respect to everyone regardless of gender, race or sexuality.
+Khidi is a club that strongly promotes a message of tolerance and respect to everyone regardless of gender, race or who they love.
 Not only this, they have regular KiKi queer night which includes a fierce drag show!
 The club itself is a cavernous space, with the feel of an industrial bunker and pumping beats surrounding you on the dancefloor.
 Keep an eye on their Facebook page for the next KiKi night.
 Located on the right embankment of the Vakhushti Bagrationi Bridge, Khidi is open on Friday and Saturday nights from midnight until 9am.

 Meanwhile, here's a photo of The Bassiani Selfie(!)…

 Gay events in Tbilisi